-The remuneration committee determines the scale and structure of the remuneration of the executive Directors and approves the granting of options to Directors and senior employees and the performance related conditions thereof.
-The Remuneration committee also recommends to the Board a framework for rewarding senior management, including Executive Directors, bearing in mind the need to attract and retain individuals of the highest calibre and with the appropriate experience to make a significant contribution to the Group and ensure that the elements of the remuneration package are competitive and help in underpinning the performance-driven culture of the Group.
+The Remuneration Committee determines the scale and structure of the remuneration of the executive Directors and approves the granting of options to Directors and senior employees and the performance related conditions thereof.
+The Remuneration Committee also recommends to the Board a framework for rewarding senior management, including Executive Directors, bearing in mind the need to attract and retain individuals of the highest calibre and with the appropriate experience to make a significant contribution to the Group and ensures that the elements of the remuneration package are competitive and help in underpinning the performance-driven culture of the Group.

-The Company does not currently have a separate Nominations Committee, with all the Board involved in identification and approval of Board members which the Board considers to be appropriate given the Company’s size and nature, but it will continue to monitor the situation as it grows.
+The Company does not currently have a separate Nominations Committee, with the entire Board involved in the identification and approval of Board members which the Board considers to be appropriate given the Company’s size and nature, but it will continue to monitor the situation as it grows.

 The Board is responsible for establishing and maintaining the Group’s system of internal control.
 Internal control systems manage rather than eliminate the risks to which the Group is exposed and such systems, by their nature, can provide reasonable but not absolute assurance against misstatement or loss.
 There is a continuous process for identifying, evaluating and managing the significant risks faced by the Group.
 The key procedures which the Directors have established with a view to providing effective internal control, are as follows:

 The Board identifies the major business risks faced by the Group and determines the appropriate course of action to manage those risks.